shyfire131/simplex-startos/about.markdown

 You can learn more about SimpleX here:
 [SimpleX](https://simplex.chat)

-This site is built and maintained by [+shyfire131](https://shyfire131.net).
-If you'd like to support future releases of SimpleX on StartOS, feel free to send a donation using my [PayNym](https://paynym.is/+shyfire131), +shyfire131.
+This site is built and maintained by [+shyfire](https://blog.shyfire.net).
+If you'd like to support future releases of SimpleX on StartOS, feel free to send a donation using my [PayNym](https://paynym.is/+shyfire), +shyfire.
 Wallets that support PayNyms are Sparrow, Samourai and Stack Wallet.